 21st – 29th October – Pumpkin week at Hatton Adventure World – bit further afield in Warwickshire CV35 8XA, but more of a full day out with the kids with animals, soft play, rides, tractor rides, adventure playground etc. They’re also doing pick your own and lots of other Halloween activities.
 Milton Keynes Kids follower Laura-Jane had an amazing time when she visited last year.
 See her pics below.

 23rd October – Halloween Disco at the Forest of Marston Vale – booking in advance required.
 5-7pm. £8 per ticket, includes food box and drink.
 Fancy dress, games, prizes and dancing.
-There’s also going to be a pumpkin trail 25th -29th October which is £3 and tickets will be bookable.
+There’s also going to be a pumpkin trail 25th -29th October which is £3 and tickets will be bookable though this link.
 The Forest of Marston Vale is a fab place to visit at any time.
-It’s free to park and has a nice play area and small sandpit.
+It has a nice play area and small sandpit.
 My sons especially love the wooden train with a bell.
 It was one of the first places I blogged about – you can read all about it here.
 Since blogging about it we’ve discovered you can now go on a lovely walk there which takes you right up to the wind turbine which is quite an impressive sight.

 23rd Oct – 28th Oct – various activities on various dates at Wyevale Garden Centre in Woburn Sands including haunted heather planting (£2.50), create spider finger puppet (£2.50), phantom lanterns (£2.50), pumpkin carving (£2.50) and Halloween party (£7.50).
 Could be a good non-scary option for younger children.
 They also have a small soft play there which is good, I think the current price is £1.75 – you can read our previous review of the soft play which includes a video.